 On that same note, be sure to hire a team of chimney sweeps that really know their stuff.
 Techs that aren’t experienced with this type of work or who haven’t undergone appropriate training may wind up cutting corners or making big mistakes – and that would just do more harm than good.

 It’s always better to trust a team to do the job right from the very beginning… rather than attempt to save some money on cheaper labor, only to need expensive repairs completed later because the techs didn’t know what they were doing.

 Sometimes a new fireplace or chimney isn’t necessarily needed, but it doesn’t mean you don’t want to change your current system’s look or aesthetic.
 Whatever upgrades or updates you’re looking to invest in, trust our New Braunfels new chimney installation crew to get the job done right.
 We’d be happy to take your entire vision into account, ensuring you have everything you need to use your fireplace with ease and comfort.

 We can also offer repair services and replace any necessary parts, like chimney caps or chase covers, if needed.

 Call Us Today With Your Chimney Rebuild Questions

 Why do our clients come back to us time and time again for their repairs, rebuilds, restorations, and more?
 Because we never fail to get the job done right.
-Our team is certified with the Chimney Safety Institute of America (CSIA), members of the National Chimney Sweep Guild (NCSG), and works hard to make sure our customers are satisfied with our work.
+Our team is certified with the Chimney Safety Institute of America (CSIA), are members of the National Chimney Sweep Guild (NCSG), and work hard to make sure our customers are satisfied with our work.